Fishing cat: In captivity

 Fishing cat captive breeding programmes have been established by the European Association of Zoos and Aquaria and the American Association of Zoos and Aquariums.
 All the fishing cats kept in zoos around the world are listed in the International Studbook of the World Association of Zoos and Aquariums.
+Zoos in Thailand house around 30 individuals; birth rates are not particularly high.
+They have been placed in captivity as an "insurance population" due to their vulnerable status in the wild.